divelab/GOOD/README.md

 <!-- [**GOOD: A Graph Out-of-Distribution Benchmark.**](https://arxiv.org/abs/2206.08452) Shurui Gui, Xiner Li, Limei Wang, and Shuiwang Ji. -->

+:fire:New!
+If you only need to use the GOOD datasets, you can directly use the [DIG](https://github.com/divelab/DIG) library.

 ## Table of contents

 * [Overview](#overview)